jayu/rev-dep/README.md

 - `-e --exclude <globs...>` - A list of globs to determine files excluded in entry points search (_optional_)
 - `-pdc, --printDependenciesCount` - print count of entry point dependencies (_optional_)
 - `-c, --count` - print just count of found entry points (_optional_)
+- `-iti --ignoreTypesImports` - Use this flag to not follow type imports when resolving modules (_optional_)

 ### Command `files`